alexisszabo/address-checker/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+This application is used to clean up address lists in a specific version.
+It:

-* Database creation
+* Normalizes addresses
+  - Removes unneeded whitespace
+  - Capitalizes street names
+  - Abbreviates North/East/West/South
+  - Uses preferred street abbreviations
+  - Replaces misspelled streets
+* Suggests manual changes when confidence level is not high for automatic fixing

+All changes/suggestions are summarized in the browser after running

+The output is a CSV file which can be used to import back into the source application to overwrite the original addresses

+## Dependencies

+Ruby 3.3
+Node 20

+bundle install
+yarn install

-* Database initialization
+## Database initialization

+rake db:migrate

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+rails test -v

-* Deployment instructions
+## Deployment instructions

-* ...
+cap production deploy